Noise Levels in South Shore, Alameda, CA | Find Quiet Neighborhoods With Our Sound Map

 Western South Shore

-Northern South Shore sounds about 41% louder than Southern South Shore to the human ear, a 5.0 dBA gap.
+To the human ear, noise in eastern South Shore sounds about 117% louder than in western South Shore, a 11.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?